paulvha/apollo3/ArduinoBLE_special/README.md

 In case you also want the Ubuntu examples, see the README in the subfolder Ubuntu.

 ## Versioning
+### Version 1.1.8 / February 0205
+ # added example25 to set the BLE signal strength

 ### version 1.1.7 / March 2023
  * updated with ArduinoBLE 1.3.4